Blood from the Mummy's Tomb: Development

 The job of directing went to Seth Holt, whose films were admired by producer Howard Brandy.
-Holt had a strong critical reputation for making such films as The Nanny but had not made a movie in two years.
+Holt had a strong critical reputation for making such films as The Nanny, but had not made a movie in two years.
 As Holt said in 1971: "I haven't been directing because I haven't been offered anything to direct".

 Wicking worked with Seth Holt on the script.
 The film had to go into production early because there was a gap in the production schedule.
 Wicking said he had a falling out with producer Howard Brandy and was barred from the set but he continued to work with Holt in the evenings.

+Brandy later claimed Wicking's script was "unshootable" and that Holt constantly rewrote it.
+He also says he and Holt wanted to cast Amy Grant in the lead but Sir James Carreras insisted on Valerie Leon.

 Shooting

 Peter Cushing was cast in the film and completed one day's filming before leaving the production after his wife was diagnosed with emphysema.
 Cushing was replaced by Andrew Keir.
 The R1 DVD of the film released in the United States by Anchor Bay Entertainment contains still photographs of Cushing's day on the production.

 Director Seth Holt died of a heart attack five weeks into the six-week shoot, collapsing into cast member Aubrey Morris's arms and dying on set.
+Michael Carreras asked Don Sharp to take over but the director was unable to as he had signed to direct a film in Israel for the producer of Puppet on a Chain (this film was ultimately not made).

 Michael Carreras directed the final week's filming.
 He said Holt's footage did not cut together.

 According to the book Hammer, House of Horror: Behind the Screams by Howard Maxford, the budget for the film was £200,000.
 The film was shot at Elstree Studios in Hertfordshire.

 Release

-In January 1972 AIP bought the US distribution rights.
+In January 1972, AIP bought the US distribution rights.